BaanoTV

-Baano TV was available in the Kabul, Parwan, Kapisa, Logar and Maidan Wardak provinces of Afghanistan, and they started their transmission in Mazar-e-sharif in August 2018.
+Baano TV was available in the Kabul, Parwan, Kapisa, Logar and Maidan Wardak provinces of Afghanistan, and started its transmission in Mazar-e-Sharif in August 2018.

 In September 2018, the channel also started their transmission on Al Yah Satellite Communications.

-Baano Media Group also operate an FM radio station for women under the name of Baano FM (Women FM).
+The Baano Media Group also operates an FM radio station for women under the name of Baano FM (Women FM).

-After Taliban take power the channel was end its operations as dedicated women media group in 15 Aug 2021.